 Last week I attended the annual Melcrum Summit in London UK, it was the fourth year that Newsweaver sponsored the Summit, and as always it was an inspiring event which had us heading back to work with key takeaways and a strong focus on the purpose of what we do.

 We were thrilled to have a customer speaking at the event this year.
-Clare Clark, Head of Channel and Content with Rolls-Royce brought delegates through the IC journey she and her team have been on and shared details of their next steps, in her presentation “Rethinking the role of technology in powering a more agile Internal Communication function; The Rolls-Royce Story”.Business acumen in internal communications – Why it matters and how to build itDownload Guide
+Clare Clark, Head of Channel and Content with Rolls-Royce brought delegates through the IC journey she and her team have been on and shared details of their next steps, in her presentation “Rethinking the role of technology in powering a more agile Internal Communication function; The Rolls-Royce Story”.7 Steps For a Great Internal Communications Audit & How to Use the ResultsDownload here